About This Chapter

 In this lesson, we'll be looking at the famous ''Lemon v.
 Kurtzman'' case of 1971.
 You'll learn not just what it was about and its decision, but also but kind of significance this case and its decision had.
 From there, you can test your knowledge with a quiz!

 Dollree Mapp was convicted in 1957 of possession of pornography.
 But the Supreme Court overturned her conviction because the police obtained evidence illegally.
 Mapp v.
-Ohio used the 14th amendment to apply the Bill of Rights to state laws as well as federal laws.
+Ohio used the Fourteenth Amendment to apply the Bill of Rights to state laws as well as federal laws.

 This lesson takes you on a journey of Martin Luther King, Jr.'s life.
 Martin Luther King, Jr. was perhaps the most influential leader of the American Civil Rights Movement during the 1950s and 1960s.